raddeana/muffin/readme.md

-### muffin
+### Muffin
-very delicious and very happy
+Very delicious and very happy
 <br />

-### motto
+### Motto
-life is very short, i play cat
+Life is very short, i play cat
 <br />
-even the smallest existence is better than the greatest vacant
+Even the smallest existence is better than the greatest vacant

+### Jedi Creeds
+- There is no emotion, there is peace.
+- There is no ignorance, there is knowledge.
+- There is no passion, there is serenity.
+- There is no chaos, there is harmony.
+- There is no death, there is the Force.